Global Ties KC Internships

 - Occasional overtime/ weekend hours required during Open World, Community Connection, and Fulbright programming

-Applications must contain a cover letter, resume or CV, and the names and contact details of at least two references.
+Applications must contain a cover letter and a resume or CV.
 Applications will not be considered unless all these items are included.
 Interviews are conducted on a rolling basis.

 Please email application materials to Emily Xouris at email@example.com.